Human Identification and Forensics

 No Further Questions

-This webinar by DNA Labs International addresses potential questions and response options typically covered in both direct examination and cross examination of expert witnesses testifying to probabilistic genotyping.
+Listen to DNA Labs International address potential questions and response options typically covered in both direct examination and cross examination of expert witnesses testifying to probabilistic genotyping.

 From Training to Trial

 Gain valuable lessons learned about probabilistic genotyping by DNA Labs International, from implementation and validation to the courtroom.